Private deployment. Stronger controls.

 What Refinery is

-A private deployment of the full Kenshiki stack.
+A private deployment of the full Kenshiki Labs stack.
 Same Prompt Compiler, retrieval, Claim Ledger, and output-state contract as Workshop — but generation happens on a private inference engine instead of a public endpoint.

 - Private deployment tier for production workflows